hermonochy/Rescueland/The Ship File.md

 Range: 82 quadrillion ly

-General: Although the unshielded and vulnerable interceptor is the easiest model to destroy, it compensates for this weakness with incredible speed, making it nearly impossible to hit unless it follows a predictable flight path.
+General: Although the Recola interceptor is unshielded and vulnerable, its extraordinary speed compensates for its weaknesses, making it difficult to target unless it follows a predictable trajectory.

-## Battle Ships

-## Pocket Destroyers

-## Interceptors